oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/task_sequences/README.md

 ## Purpose

 Task sequences enable operations that we call 'task functions' to run asynchronously from the main flow of a kernel.
-This means that repeated calls to a function can be enqueued in a sequence, rather than repeatedly in-lining the function body.
 Including multiple task sequences in the same kernel expresses coarse-grained thread-level parallelism, such as executing loops in parallel.
-Illustrating this thread-level parallelism is the focus of this tutorial.
+This tutorial shows you how to use task sequences to execute a sequence of loops in parallel, and how it can improve your design's performance.

 ## Prerequisites